Tyler Magloire: Northampton Town

-On 18 January 2022, Magloire joined League Two side Northampton Town on loan until the end of the season.
+On 18 January 2022, Magloire joined League Two side Northampton Town on loan until the end of the 2021–22 season.
+Manager Jon Brady said the Cobblers had beaten a League One club in the race to secure his signature.
+His loan spell was ended early by a shoulder injury sustained in March.
 On 28 July 2022, Magloire returned to Northampton Town for an undisclosed fee, signing a three-year contract.
-He Was ruled out for an entire season when he ruptured his ACL and MCL during a League Two game against Colchester United in February 2023, finally making his return to first team football during the 2024/25 pre season.
+Brady said he had shown "huge potential".
+He was ruled out for an entire season when he ruptured his anterior cruciate ligament and medial collateral ligament in February 2023, finally making his return to fitness in July 2024 after 17 months out of action.
+He made six league starts in the 2024–25 campaign.
+Magloire was one of 11 players that left Sixfields upon the expiry of their contracts in June 2025.

-On 6 May 2025, Northampton announced the player would leave in June when his contract expired.

-In July 2025 he joined Bradford City on trial, including joining the club's training camp in Austria.
+In July 2025, he joined Bradford City on trial, participating in the club's training camp in Austria.
+He also trained with the Professional Footballers' Association (PFA) to maintain his fitness levels.